 Ugly Truth 7: You MUST Track Traffic

 Not all traffic is the same.
 Some traffic isn't even traffic.
 By that I mean that it comes from bots rather than real people.
 Sometimes traffic comes from real people who never buy anything on the net.
 This fact leads us to the inevitable conclusion that tracking clicks is not enough.
 You must track CONVERSIONS too.
 Some traffic sources give you lots of clicks and no leads or sales.
 Some traffic sources get you clicks and low quality leads who rarely or never make purchases.
 Some traffic sources get you clicks and high quality leads who are in the habit of buying things online and you MUST have a system in place for identifying these sources and calculating whether they are viable in terms of cost (in money or time spent).
 I have two systems that I use to track conversions.
 The first is a WordPress plugin called ‘Pretty Links' that enables me to track paid traffic campaigns on ClickMarketer (this website).
-The other system I use with my ad sites simply involves adding a bit of tracking code to the end of my links.
-For example, if I am promoting my latest site SoloAdvertiser.com and I want to measure my results with a (made-up) source like ‘Twitbook', I simply add an appropriate string to the end of my link.
+The other system I use involves adding a bit of tracking code to the end of my affiliate links.
+For example, if I am promoting SoloAdvertiser.com and I want to measure my results with a (made-up) source like ‘Twitbook', I simply add an appropriate string to the end of my link.